nirmoy/kubic-init/README.md

    * start Kubic-based VMs, generating some config files from the [`cloud-init` templates](deployments/cloud-init)
    * copy some config files and drop-in units, install packages, etc...
-   * copy the `caasp-init:latest` image and load it in the Docker daemon.
+   * copy the `kubic-init:latest` image and load it in the Docker daemon.
-   * start the `caasp-init` container from a Docker-based _systemd_ unit.
+   * start the `kubic-init` container from a Docker-based _systemd_ unit.

    Do a `make tf-nodes-destroy` once you are done.